liu-if-else/liu-if-else.github.io/_posts/2020-11-17-stencil-buffer's-uses-in-unity3d.md

 		     ZFail keep     //default:keep
 		}
 ```
-The struct has writen in the SubShader scope therefore it restricts all passes.
-In the first pass, under the ideal condition, all rasterized fragments will pass the "Ref 0" and "Comp Equal" test since zero is the initial stencil value.
-Then "Pass IncrSat" will add one to the stencil value of passed fragments.
-"Sat" makes the addition in the saturation style which means that if the value were the highest 255 then it would stay 255.
+This struct works in all passes since it is in the SubShader scope.
+Generally, all rasterized fragments will pass the "Ref 0" and "Comp Equal" test in the first shader pass since their stencil values are initial zero.
+"Pass IncrSat" adds one to the stencil value of each passed fragment.
+"Sat" makes the addition in the saturation style: if the result is higher then 255, it stays at 255.

 ```c
 ...